JavaVista/Wepa-Mixology-Mojo/privacy.md

 ## Contact Us

-If you have any questions about this privacy policy, please contact us at [Your Contact Information].
+If you have any questions about this privacy policy, please contact me at [Javi](mailto:code-vista@outlook.com)..